gbaptista/supernova/README.md

 ### Packages

 We currently only have _luarocks_ packages.
 We have some experiments with standalone binaries and AUR packages that could be released.

+## Contributing

+### Style Guide

+We ensure that [Luacheck](https://github.com/mpeterv/luacheck) is valid for any Pull Request or commit.

+Also, we follow the [_Olivine Labs' Lua Style Guide_](https://github.com/Olivine-Labs/lua-style-guide).
+The [_LuaRocks' Lua Style Guide_](https://github.com/luarocks/lua-style-guide) is a great reference as well.
+If their suggestions conflict with each other, the _Olivine Labs' Guide_ prevails.

 ## Acknowledgments